HAS-Tools-Fall2020/homework-Bensketball/Submissions/team_forecast_1/Big_Brain_Team-HW11.md

 ### `Big Brain Time!!!`

 ___
+##
+# Grade 3/3 - Great job!
+Awesome maps and figures and I like how you separated out your functions and split the work among the group.
+___

 ## Lourdes Fierro, Adam Stratman, Patrick Neri, Benjamin Mitchell
 ### `11/08/2020`
 ### Group Homework #11